tAwFiK2005/Football_Data_Scraping/README.md

 # Football_Data_Scraping
 ## Using "https://understat.com"
-## Scraping data for the top 5 leagues
+## Scraping data for the top 5 leagues and The RFPL
 ## Compare between different teams (or same team) in different years.
 ## Also, By using Streamlit lib in python makes a user friendly interface